gigantum/gigantum-react-starterkit/COMMENTS.md

 the store.

 #utils folder
->I isolated a few functions and put them in here so they could easily be re-used and tested.
+>I extracted a few functions and put them in here so they could easily be re-used and tested.